GicheruBenjamin/Typing-in-python/Readme.md

 ## Typing module
 Typing is a module with all kinds of types that can be used to declare variables, function parameters and return types and class attributes and methods return types.

+### nom.py
+There are main types used in all prog langs int, float and str